Home Page

 ACT 216 - Functional Training.
 1 Credit.

-(R-4) Functional Training is a classification of exercise which involves training the body for the activities performed in daily life.
-The exercises allow students to perform the activities of daily life more easily and without injuries, and involves mainly weight bearing activities targeted at core muscles of the abdomen and lower back.
+(R-4) Functional Training is a classification of exercise that involves training the body for the activities performed in daily life.
+The exercises allow students to perform the activities of daily life more easily and without injuries and involve mainly weight bearing activities targeted at core muscles of the abdomen and lower back.

 ACT 218 - Ultimate Disc.
 1 Credit.